cyralinc/terraform-provider-cyral/README.md

 find docs -exec sudo chown <your_username> {} \;
 ```

+> The `make docker-compose/docs` command can sometimes fail.
+If this is your case, you can use the `tfplugindocs generate` command, which will do the same as `make docker-compose/docs`.
+You can get the binary from [this link](https://github.com/hashicorp/terraform-plugin-docs)

 ### Test Instructions

 The test framework requires basic configuration before it can be executed as follows: